castep-docs/castep-docs/docs/documentation/XRD/overview.md

 :ENDCALCULATE_XRD_SF
 %endblock devel_code
 ```
+!!! note
+    Structure factor calculations are a post-processing calculation, so they can be restarted from a previous DFT calculation's ``.check`` file by using the ``CONTINUATION`` parameter in CASTEP.

 ## Output Files
 The resulting structure factors that have been calculated will be outputted into a file named ``seed.xrd_sf``.
 For the following inputs: